cubee-cb/vr-utils/README.md

 By default it is set up to set a VRChat avatar parameter `hardware/headsetConnected` (Bool), which your avatar can be set up read to enter an "away" or "error" state to let other people know you can't hear or see them anymore.
 As an example, my personal avatar plays a sound and flashes the outline red, then changes to a Resonite-style away material when I disconnect.

-In addition, it (by default) sends a chatbox message `[Headset Disconnected]` and clears it when the connection is restored so you don't *need* specific avatar setup.
+In addition, it (by default) sends a chatbox message `[Headset Disconnected]` and clears it when the connection is restored so you don't *need* specific avatar setup. (though it can be funny for others if your avatar does something in the meantime)

 Setup:
 - Make sure you have Python3 and PythonOSC installed. (`pip install python-osc`)